MicrosoftDocs/altspace-vr/altspace-vr/community/public-beta-build.md

 Remember to send logs anytime you encounter a possible bug, regression, or issue.
 To submit logs go to the SETTINGS tab in your Main Menu, select SUPPORT, select SUBMIT LOGS.
 If you've experienced a crash, follow these steps but select SUBMIT LAST LOGS as your final step.

-In general, logs are extremely useful in helping us reproduce and verify any potential issues.
+In general, logs are useful in helping us reproduce and verify any potential issues.

 ## Getting Beta Builds